Caves and Cave Exploring

 Click on the small photo at left to enter each gallery.

 Gallery 11 contains photos from a trip into Butler Cave in March 2008.
-I will add more trip reports as they happen as well as a report on the 50th anniversary of discovery in May.

 Gallery 9 contains eight photos from a trip into Helictite Cave, Highland County, VA, in December 2007.